-As we step into 2019, here are six suggestions for achievable resolutions that can have a positive effect on both you and your surroundings.
+As we step into the new year, here are six suggestions for achievable resolutions that can have a positive effect on both you and your surroundings.

 Be More Minimalist